manico/vue-gridlayout/README.md

 # vue-gridlayout

-> Vue implementation of css grid layout
+> Vue implementation of css grid layout https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout

+WARNING: This implementation is this alpha and there are more features to come, like support for box alignment.
+This is not ready for production until we hit 1.0.0.
+Pull Requests are welcomed.

 ## Installation